AmadeusITGroup/kanary/README.md

 ### Scale configuration

+Currently, two scale configurations are available: `static` and `hpa`.

+#### Static scale

-Currently, only static scale configuration is available, which means you need to define the `replicas` for the canary deployment.
+With static configuraiton you need to set manualy the canary deployment replica factor.

 ```yaml
 spec: